nextcloud/documentation/admin_manual/issues/index.rst

 Debugging the issue
 ~~~~~~~~~~~~~~~~~~~

-In a standard ownCloud installation the log level is set to "Normal". to find any issues
+In a standard ownCloud installation the log level is set to ``Normal``.
+To find any issues
-you need to raise the log level to "All" from the Admin page.
+you need to raise the log level to ``All`` from the Admin page.
 Please see :doc:`../configuration_server/logging_configuration`
 for more informations on this log levels.

 Some logging - for example JavaScript console logging - needs manually editing the